 In 1959 the Edifrance team launched a new magazine, called Pilote.
 Uderzo was there from the start with no less than two series.
 The first was the realistic aviation series 'Tanguy et Laverdure', written by Charlier, the second 'Astérix', written by Goscinny.
 This last series, about a small Gaule from a well-known little Gaulish village which keeps resisting the Roman occupation, soon developed into the most popular comic in France.

 Tanguy et Laverdure

 Over the years, Uderzo devoted himself more and more to 'Astérix', of which the first album of a long series was published by Dargaud in 1967.
 In 1974, Goscinny, Uderzo and Georges Dargaud founded the Idéfix Studios for the production of animated films starring their famous heroes.
 René Goscinny died in 1977 and Uderzo was to continue 'Astérix by himself.

 First appearance of Asterix

 He continues to oversee the production of new stories through his own production label Les Éditions Albert-René to the present day.
-It was announced in 2012 that Udezo would retire from the drawing board, and that Didier Conrad was his successor.
+It was announced in 2012 that Udezo would retire from the drawing board, and that Didier Conrad and Jean-Yves Ferri became his successors as artist and writer, respectively.
 In spite of the great artwork, the brilliant storytelling of Goscinny is sorely missed in the latest albums.